3rd Food Structure and Functionality Forum Symposium and 3rd IDF Symposium on Microstructure of Dairy Products

 3 - 6 June 2018, Hyatt Regency Montréal, Montréal, Quebec, Canada

-The Food Structure and Functionality Forum (FSFF) and the International Dairy Federation are delighted to announce the 3rd Food Structure and Functionality Forum Symposium and the 3rd IDF Symposium on Microstructure of Dairy Products– from Molecules to Functionality, to be held in Montréal, Canada from 3-6 June 2018.
+The Food Structure and Functionality Forum (FSFF) and the International Dairy Federation (IDF) are pleased to announce the 3rd Food Structure and Functionality Forum Symposium and the 3rd IDF Symposium on Microstructure of Dairy Products, to be held in Montréal, Canada from 3-6 June 2018.

 The conference will highlight the latest research efforts in food structuring and de-structuring.
 Two sessions will be entirely dedicated to examining the impact of dairy structures on digestibility and nutritional release in the gastrointestinal tract.